 (MINARI premieres in Finnish cinemas on May 7th and at the Season Film Festival on May 6th.)

-MINARI is the story of a Korean family in the 1980s Arkansas, two worlds far removed from mine.
-Chung’s intimate and compassionate screenplay is so intensely human and universal that it transcends all barriers of language, space, and time.
+Minari is the story of three generations, told through the eyes of Korean immigrants.
+Worlds far removed from mine.
+It doesn’t matter.
+Chung’s intimately compassionate screenplay transcends all barriers of language, space, and time.

 During two hours, Chung re-creates the American dream, told through the eyes of those who were there to build it.
-In doing so, he’s created a modern classic, an emotional relative to Steinbeck, where we can experience the full scale of human emotion.
+In doing so, he’s created a modern classic.
+An emotional relative to Steinbeck, where we can experience the full scale of human emotion.

 I loved every second of this film.
 It’s a treasure to cherish for all time.